Daylight saving time

-Daylight saving time (DST), also referred to as daylight savings time, daylight time (United States and Canada), or summer time (United Kingdom, European Union, and others), is the practice of advancing clocks to make better use of the longer daylight available during summer so that darkness falls at a later clock time.
-The standard implementation of DST is to set clocks forward by one hour in spring or late winter, and to set clocks back by one hour to standard time in the autumn (or fall in North American English, hence the mnemonic: "spring forward and fall back").
+Daylight saving time (DST), also referred to as daylight savings time, daylight time (United States and Canada), or summer time (United Kingdom, European Union, and others), is the practice of advancing clocks to (in theory) make better use of the longer daylight available during summer by having darkness fall at a later clock time.
+The typical implementation of DST is to adjust clocks ahead of standard time by one hour in spring or late winter, and to set clocks back by one hour in the autumn (or fall in North American English, hence the mnemonic: "spring forward and fall back").

-In several countries, the number of weeks when DST is observed is much longer than the number devoted to standard time.
+In many countries, the part of the year when DST is observed is much longer than the part aligned to standard time.
+The practice of DST was first tested and widely adopted in the early 20th century, since which many countries have abandoned DST partially or entirely.

 Overview

-As of 2023, around 34 percent of the world's countries use DST, primarily in Europe and North America.
-Some countries observe it only in some regions.
-Canada largely observes DST, with the exceptions of Yukon, most of Saskatchewan, and parts of Nunavut, British Columbia and Quebec.
+As of 2023, around 34 percent of the world's countries use DST, primarily in Europe and North America, with some countries observing it only in some regions.
+Six of the ten provinces and one of the three territories in Canada observe DST, with some regional exceptions.
 It is observed by four Australian states and one territory.
-In the United States, it is observed by all states except Hawaii, Arizona (within the latter, however, the Navajo Nation does observe it), and the U.S. Territories.
+In the United States, it is observed everywhere except the states of Hawaii and Arizona (within the latter, however, the Navajo Nation does observe it) and the territories of the US.

-Historically, several ancient societies adopted seasonal changes to their timekeeping to make better use of daylight; Roman timekeeping even included changes to water clocks to accommodate this.
+Historically, there is evidence that ancient societies adopted seasonal changes to their timekeeping to make better use of daylight.
 However, these were changes to the time divisions of the day rather than setting the whole clock forward.
 In a satirical letter to the editor of the Journal de Paris in 1784, Benjamin Franklin suggested that if Parisians could only wake up earlier in the summer they would economize on candle and oil usage, but he did not propose changing the clocks.
 In 1895, New Zealand entomologist and astronomer George Hudson made the first realistic proposal to change clocks by two hours every spring to the Wellington Philosophical Society, but this was not implemented until 1928 and in another form.
 In 1907, William Willett proposed the adoption of British Summer Time as a way to save energy; although seriously considered by Parliament, it was not implemented until 1916.

-The first implementation of DST was by Port Arthur (today merged into Thunder Bay), in Ontario, Canada, in 1908, but only locally, not nationally.
+The first implementation of DST was by Port Arthur and Fort William (later merged into Thunder Bay), in Ontario, Canada, in 1908, but only locally, not nationally.
 The first nation-wide implementations were by the German and Austro-Hungarian Empires, both starting on 30 April 1916.
 Since then, many countries have adopted DST at various times, particularly since the 1970s energy crisis.